 Living in South Carolina

-If you're looking for an apartment near one of South Carolina's beautiful beaches, Charleston is a fantastic southeastern city on the coast.
-Whether you want to live with a view of the ocean or in a historic neighborhood within the city, you'll find a variety of apartments throughout Charleston.
+South Carolina's oldest city, Charleston, is a fantastic southeastern city on the coast.
+Whether you want to live with a view of the ocean or in a historic neighborhood within the city, you'll find a variety of options throughout Charleston.
 Living anywhere in Charleston, you'll have convenient access from your apartment to six miles of South Carolina coast and picturesque beaches, such as Folly Beach, the Isle of Palms beaches, Bull Island, Kiawah Island and Seabrook Island.
 Drive or walk through the historic districts of Charleston, and you'll see Victorian mansions, pastel-colored row houses and pre-war antebellum properties along streets lined with oak trees draped in Spanish moss.

-You can also search for apartments near the western edge of South Carolina, not far from the state of Georgia.
-Here, you'll find the University of South Carolina Aiken which boasts competitive sports programs and diverse educational opportunities.
-Also near Aiken, SC apartments is Hitchcock Woods, a nature preserve that includes close to 2,000 acres of forest with scenic walking trails.
+Further west, the University of South Carolina Aiken boasts competitive sports programs and diverse educational opportunities.
+For outdoor lovers, Hitchcock Woods is a nature preserve that includes close to 2,000 acres of forest with scenic walking trails.
 For more fun, there are also two annual steeplechase races close to Aiken apartments: the Imperial Cup in March and the Holiday Cup in October.